A scheme for a new bypass for Botley

 The scheme then runs towards and in parallel to the Botley railway line, heading towards and crossing the River Hamble via a new bridge.
 It then heads south to the west of Bottings light industrial estate, before turning east again to join the A334 where a new roundabout connection will replace the existing A335/A3051 priority junction.
 Woodhouse Lane would be widened as part of the scheme.

 In September 2019 approval was given by Hampshire County Council’s Executive Member for Economy, Transport and Environment, for an alternative, phased option for the implementation of the Botley Bypass to accommodate the offsite highway requirements of the residential and Deer Park School development.
-These decision day papers can be viewed here.
+View the decision day papers.

 Please see further information about the wider Uplands Farm Estate Development.